Henry Ford Health System for AFib care: Why choose us?

 There are several types of atrial fibrillation:

-- Persistent atrial fibrillation: Your symptoms last more than a week at a time.
-They usually require treatment to stop.
+- Persistent atrial fibrillation: Symptoms last more than a week at a time and usually need treatment.

 - Shortness of breath

 Connection between AFib and stroke